dotnet/docs-aspire/docs/community-toolkit/hosting-nodejs-extensions.md

 ### Run Vite apps

 This integration extension adds support for running the development server for Vite applications.
-By default, it will use the `npm` package manager to launch, but this can be overridden with the `packageManager` argument.
+By default, it uses the `npm` package manager to launch, but this can be overridden with the `packageManager` argument.

 ```csharp
 var builder = DistributedApplication.CreateBuilder(args);